Jansa, disconnected | BALKAN BLOG

 “Well, @liliebayer was instructed not to tell the truth, so she quoted mainly ‘unknown’ sources from the extreme left and purposely neglected sources with names and integrity,” Jansa tweeted in February.

 This earned the Slovenian PM a rebuke from the European Commission.
 “We condemn any attacks on journalists.
-We would not do that in Brussels and we do not expect others to indulge in such practices,” European Commission chief spokesman, Eric Mamer, was cited by Reuters when asked about Jansa's tweet.
+We would not do that in Brussels and we do not expect others to indulge in such practices,” European Commission chief spokesman Eric Mamer was cited by Reuters when asked about Jansa's tweet.

-Earlier this month, at the debate in the European Parliament on media in Poland, Hungary and Slovenia, European Commission Vice President for Values and Transparency Vera Jourova spoke of continuous attempts by the Slovenian government to undermine the sustainable funding and the independence of the STA, and noted that frequent verbal attacks against journalists in the country were cause for concern.
+Earlier this month, at the debate in the European Parliament on media in Poland, Hungary and Slovenia, European Commission Vice-President for Values and Transparency Vera Jourova spoke of continuous attempts by the Slovenian government to undermine the sustainable funding and the independence of the STA, and noted that frequent verbal attacks against journalists in the country were cause for concern.

 Media freedom organisations have also sought to focus the attention of the European Union on the situation in Slovenia.
 Six organisations sent a letter to European Commission President Ursula von der Leyen on March 16, describing the “repeated denigration” of journalists, the ruling party’s attempts to exert greater control over the public service media that together “are creating an increasing hostile climate for critical reporting which serves its fundamental role of holding the government to account.”

-“Since returning to power in early 2020, we have monitored closely as Prime Minister Jansa has increasingly employed Trumpian style tactics of attacking journalists on Twitter and dismissing critical reporting as ‘fake news’,” the International Press Institute (IPI) said.
+“Since returning to power in early 2020, we have monitored closely as Prime Minister Jansa has increasingly employed Trumpian-style tactics of attacking journalists on Twitter and dismissing critical reporting as ‘fake news’,” the International Press Institute (IPI) said.

 Discussion derailed